ExtremeSwitching 5520 Series Overview

 Stacking

-Stacking cables for 5520 switches are ordered separately.
+Stacking cables are ordered separately.

 Operating Temperatures

-5520 switch models with front-to-back airflow support an operating range from 0°C to 50°C. Switch models with back-to-front airflow support an operating range from 0°C to 45°C. Temperature restrictions apply for some models at high altitudes.
+All 5520 switch models using front-to-back airflow support an operating range from 0°C (32°F) to 50°C (122°F).
+All 5520 switch models using back-to-front airflow support an operating range from 0°C (32°F) to 45°C (113°F).
+Temperature restrictions apply for some models at high altitudes.

 Feature Licensing

-The ExtremeSwitching 5520 Series switches support Unified Licensing, so that you can use them with multiple operating systems.
+The 5520 Series switches support Unified Licensing, so that you can use them with multiple operating systems.
 There are two methods of acquiring feature licenses: manual or through ExtremeCloud IQ™ (XIQ).

-For XIQ licensing, see Licensing Information.
+For XIQ licensing, see ExtremeCloud IQ.